-Note: Nine to fifteen credits of the courses below must be at the 1000-level, depending on the student's area of concentration in the major.
+Note: 9 to 15 credits of the courses below must be at the 1000-level, depending on the student's area of concentration in the major.
 One of the courses taken below must also satisfy the General Education Diversity requirement.
 For a complete list of approved courses, see block to the right.
 If you were admitted to the CGS Dental Hygiene Program prior to Fall 2018, your general education requirements are listed here.

 Writing (6 credits)

 - One course designated as a Diversity course.
 Diversity courses may also be courses that fulfill other General Education Requirements.
 Please work with your CGS advisor to identify the most appropriate course.

 Humanities and Arts, Social Sciences, and Natural Sciences (15 credits)

 - 6 credits in 2 courses that satisfy 2 of the 3 following general education requirements: The Arts, Creative Work, Philosophical Thinking or Ethics.